Nayel99/visual-doc-retrieval-comparison/README.md

 Dataset available :
 https://huggingface.co/datasets/vidore/infovqa_test_subsampled

-The method used to compare the methods is NDCG@5.
+The method used to compare the methods is NDCG.
 The average is displayed for each query.

 # How to use